Only the following categories of students may register for this course:

 Only the final grade will be registered in Usis.

-Students do not need to register for the exam through uSis because this course does not have one final (classical) exam.
+Students need not register for the examination through uSis because this course does not include have a single final invigilated examination.

 Blackboard module will be active about 2 weeks before the start of the course.